madelinelui/madelinelui.github.io/index.md

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/madelinelui/rsa-thesis/)

+Have you ever anticipated what a fuzzy rug feels like without necessarily touching that specific rug before?
+Your predictions are usually not too far off, right?
-Previous research ([Smith and Goodale, 2013](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4380001/)) has shown that haptic information of a familiar object can be predicted in the brain, even if you were only looking at the object without touching it.
-Interestingly, this is not the case for unfamiliar objects.
+Previous research ([Smith and Goodale, 2013](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4380001/)) showed that haptic information of a familiar object can be predicted in the brain, just by looking at it.
+Interestingly, this is not the case for unfamiliar objects we've never seen before.

 At the Muckli Lab, we wanted to find out whether haptic representations of unfamiliar objects changed after allowing participants to interact with a 3D-printed version of the unfamiliar objects, using 7-Tesla fMRI.
 Particular to my bachelor's thesis project, I used a method of multivariate pattern analysis called Representational Similarity Analysis, and bootstrap simulation to compare the neural representations of these different objects.